David Peralta Preview, Player Props: Dodgers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.34 team ERA that ranks 18th among all league pitching staffs.
+- The Red Sox have the 18th-ranked team ERA among all MLB pitching staffs (4.36).

-- The Red Sox rank 25th in baseball in home runs surrendered (168 total, 1.3 per game).
+- Red Sox pitchers combine to surrender 169 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

+- The Red Sox are sending Houck (3-7) to the mound for his 15th start of the season.
+He is 3-7 with a 5.08 ERA and 66 strikeouts through 72 2/3 innings pitched.

-- The right-hander last appeared on Saturday against the New York Yankees, when he threw six innings, allowing one earned run while giving up one hit.
+- The right-hander last appeared on Wednesday against the Houston Astros, when he tossed five innings, allowing three earned runs while giving up four hits.

-- The 27-year-old has an ERA of 3.56, with 8.8 strikeouts per nine innings, in 24 games this season.
-Opponents have a .223 batting average against him.
+- The 27-year-old has put up an ERA of 5.08, with 8.2 strikeouts per nine innings, in 14 games this season.
+Opponents are batting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.